ilkilab/agorakube/docs/instructions.md

 ```
 # AGORAKUBE Log Architecture

-Actually, AGORAKUBE configure Kubernetes componants to write logs in "journalctl" an "/var/log/kubernetes/" directory.
+Actually, AGORAKUBE configure Kubernetes components to write logs in "journalctl" an "/var/log/kubernetes/" directory.

 In "/var/log/kubernetes/" directory, log file size is limited to 1800 MB.